-Attachment 7: Indicators of fraud and corruption ('red flags')
+Attachment 7: Indicators of fraud and corruption ("red flags")

 Awareness of warning signs (red flags) for possible fraud or corruption is a useful method of detection.
-The more interrelated the indicators identified, the higher the risk of potential fraud or corruption.
+The more interrelated indicators identified, the higher the risk of potential fraud or corruption.

-For further information or to report suspected fraud or corruption, contact the department's Integrity Services Unit by email integrityservices@chde.qld.gov.au.
+If further information is required, or there is a suspicion of fraud or corruption, contact the department's Integrity Services Unit on email integrityservices@epw.qld.gov.au.